yountuan/reviro/readme.md

 </p>

-The images below demonstarte you how CRUD works in all of objects(Location, Establishment, Product)
+The images below demonstarte you how CRUD works in all of objects(Location, Establishment, Product).
+And the pagination is 4 objects per page.

 <p align="center">
   <img src="screenshots/Screenshot 2024-03-03 at 15.15.41.png" width="350" title="CRUD">